Respiratory Illness: Tools and Resources for Doctors

 - Individuals aged six months and older who have no contraindications or precautions can receive any age-appropriate quadrivalent or trivalent vaccine.

-- For children, there is no preference for quadrivalent over trivalent flu vaccine formulations (new NACI recommendation– external link).
+- For children, there is no preference for quadrivalent over trivalent flu vaccine formulations (NACI recommendation– external link).

 - Adults aged 65+ should get an enhanced flu vaccine – high-dose or adjuvanted are considered equivalent.
 If not available, offer any available age-appropriate vaccine.